Lee Harvey Oswald: Defection to the Soviet Union

 According to Oswald, he met with four more Soviet officials that day, who asked if he wanted to return to the United States.
 Oswald replied by insisting that he wanted to live in the Soviet Union as a Soviet national.
 When pressed for identification papers, he provided his Marine Corps discharge papers.

 On October 31, Oswald appeared at the United States embassy in Moscow and declared a desire to renounce his U.S. citizenship.
-"I have made up my mind", he said; "I'm through."
+He said: "I have made up my mind.
+I'm through."
 He told the U.S. embassy interviewing officer, Richard Edward Snyder, that "he had been a radar operator in the Marine Corps and that he had voluntarily stated to unnamed Soviet officials that as a Soviet citizen he would make known to them such information concerning the Marine Corps and his specialty as he possessed.
 He intimated that he might know something of special interest."
 Such statements led to Oswald's hardship/honorable military reserve discharge being changed to undesirable.
 The story of the defection of a former U.S. Marine to the Soviet Union was reported by both the Associated Press and United Press International.

-Though Oswald had wanted to attend Moscow State University, in January 1960 he was sent to Minsk, Belarus, to work as a lathe operator at the Gorizont Electronics Factory, which produced radios, televisions, and military and space electronics.
+Though Oswald had wanted to attend Moscow State University, in January 1960 he was sent to Minsk, Byelorussia, to work as a lathe operator at the Gorizont Electronics Factory, which produced radios, televisions, and military and space electronics.
 Stanislau Shushkevich, who later became independent Belarus's first head of state, also worked at Gorizont at the time, and was assigned to help Oswald improve his Russian.
 Oswald received a government-subsidized, fully furnished studio apartment in a prestigious building and an additional supplement to his factory pay, which allowed him to have a comfortable standard of living by working-class Soviet standards, though he was kept under constant surveillance.

 From mid-1960 to early 1961, Oswald was in a relationship with Ella German (Эла Герман), a Belarusian coworker born in 1937.

 They ate together in the factory cafeteria every day and dated about twice each week.
 German later described Oswald as "a pleasant-looking guy with a good sense of humor ... not as rough and rude as the men here were back then";